aafvca/NHL_API_Testing_Behave/README.md

 - https://gitlab.com/dword4/nhlapi
 - https://github.com/erunion/sport-api-specifications/tree/master/nhl

-This repo include 4 feature  and one step script which will be described further.
+This repo include 4 feature  and one step script.

 # Prerequisites
 In order to execute the test scripts you need: